 We provide a wide variety of curricular and extra-curricular drama and dance opportunities for all our students, ranging from clubs and in-house productions and workshops, to West End theatre trips and external performances at professional venues.
 Our extra-curricular programme is designed both to support the curriculum and to provide an entertaining and powerful learning experience for as many students as possible.

 We have a range of performance and rehearsal spaces from a fully-equipped lecture theatre to our ‘loft’ rehearsal space, the main hall for theatre in the round and outside spaces for open air or promenade productions.
-A performing arts centre will open in the spring of 2018.
-In recent years students have also staged productions at external venues in Cambridge including the ADC, Cambridge Arts Theatre, The Junction, Corpus Christi Playroom and the Mumford Theatre.
+Our Peter Hall Performing Arts Centre opened in 2018, providing a first-class venue for school productions.

 We have a Theatre Director in Residence who plays a key role in our many drama productions each year, as well as developing our extra-curricular drama provision.